ar25029/ar25029/README.md

-Hi there!
+# 👨‍💻 IT Developer | Passionate about Technology, Code, and Scalable Solutions
+Welcome to my GitHub!
 I’m an IT Professional with a passion for technology and innovation.
-With 1 year of experience in the field, I’ve been working on creating efficient, scalable, and user-friendly solutions using cutting-edge tools and technologies.

-✨ About Me
+With 1+ years of experience in ReactJS, I specialize in full-stack development, applying modern frameworks and best practices to deliver efficient, maintainable, and user-focused applications.

-🔧 Role: IT Developer
+## 🔧 Current Role: Associate Software Engineer (React Developer)

-⏳ Experience: 1 Year

-✍️ Skillset:

-Frontend Development: React.js, HTML5, CSS3

-Backend Development: Node.js, Java, .NET
+Delivering robust and performant software systems with clean architecture and modern engineering practices.

+---

+### Frontend Development
+- React.js
+- HTML5
+- CSS3
+- JavaScript
+- Tailwind CSS
+- BootStrap
+- Chakra UI

+### Backend Development
+- Java
+- C#
+- Spring Boot
+- .NET

+### Programming Concepts
+- Object-Oriented Programming (OOP)
+- Data Structures & Algorithms (Basics)

-API Testing & Management: Postman
+### API Development & Testing
+- RESTful API Design
+- Postman

+### Programming Languages
+- JavaScript
-Programming Languages: JavaScript, Java
+- Java
+- C#

+---

+## 🎯 Career Objective

-🌐 Goal: To leverage my technical expertise to solve real-world problems and deliver impactful software solutions.
+To leverage my technical expertise and problem-solving mindset to build software solutions that address real-world challenges.
+I aim to continuously grow as a developer while contributing to meaningful, high-impact projects.